-Colour Technology has progress so much that we can pretty much be whatever colour we want.
-Here is everything you need to know.
+Hair colour technology has progressed so much that we can pretty much be whatever colour we want.
+Here is everything you need to know before changing your hair colour.

 Subtle hair contouring brings out all of Cara's best features.